top of page

 On the flip side, consuming too many processed foods and sugars can hurt your mental wellbeing, possibly increasing feelings of anxiety and depression.
 For instance, a study found that diets high in processed foods may lead to a 58% higher risk of developing depression.

-Make meal planning a regular practice to ensure you prioritise nutrition.
+Make meal planning a regular practice to ensure you prioritize nutrition.
 Even small changes like trying a new healthy recipe each week or drinking more water can lead to better mental clarity and overall wellbeing.

 Practice Gratitude